Red Sox vs. Rays Player Props Betting Odds

 Devers Stats

-- Devers has recorded 133 hits with 31 doubles, 29 home runs and 49 walks.
+- Rafael Devers has 135 hits with 32 doubles, 29 home runs and 49 walks.
 He has driven in 91 runs with three stolen bases.

 Devers Recent Games